-IPA 4.
-To be eligible for the award of the degree of Master of International and Public Affairs, candidates

-- (a) shall comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; and - (b) complete the curriculum as prescribed in the syllabuses and satisfy the examiners in accordance with the regulations as set out below maximum period of registration of two academic years of full-time study or four academic years of part-time study, unless otherwise permitted or required by the Board of the Faculty.
+- IPA 4.
+To be eligible for the award of the degree of Master of International and Public Affairs, candidates - (a) shall comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; and - (b) complete the curriculum as prescribed in the syllabuses and satisfy the examiners in accordance with the regulations as set out below.